nominalaeon/fireshell/README.md

 * Encourages one-file CSS/JS in the view (HTML) for performance
 * Includes jQuery CDN and relative fallback
 * Includes Modernizr and HTML5 Shiv
-* Open source workflow with Grunt.js running on Node.js
+* Open source workflow with Gulp.js running on Node.js
 * Two `.command` (Mac OS X) and `.bat` (Windows) files for double-click command-line execution of FireShell
-* Automatic Grunt dependency installation, directory relocation and grunt tasks
+* Automatic Gulp dependency installation, directory relocation and Gulp tasks
+* In-build Babel integration allowing ES6 in Gulpfile.babel.js without requiring pre-transpiling
 * Dynamically appended copyright for JS/CSS
 * Livereloading the browser and file injection upon changes
-* Annotated Gruntfile.js for extending
+* Annotated Gulpfile.babel.js for extending
 * Built-in build script for auto-minification of CSS and JavaScript files for production
 * Pre-setup Sass/SCSS files and folders for baseline project structure and imports
 * Includes .editorconfig for consistent coding styles in IDEs